ruevaughn/swapi-app/README.md

     * * there are plenty more.
 Do a search and find the one you prefer.

 * Ruby version
-  2.5.1 (Latest as of date this application was created)
+  2.5.1 (Latest as of date application was created)

 * System dependencies
   * brew install postgresql (There are multiple ways to install - some gui - per OS. homebrew is one macOS option.)